 The tricolored blackbird is mostly a resident in California and locally common throughout the Central Valley and in coastal areas from Sonoma County south (Zeiner et al. 1990).
 Since 1980, active breeding colonies have been observed in 26 California counties and most of the largest colonies are in the Central Valley (Beedy and Hamilton 1999).
 It breeds locally west of the Cascade Range, Sierra Nevada, and southeastern deserts from Humboldt and Shasta counties south to extreme southwest San Bernardino County, western Riverside County and western and southern San Diego County.
 In Central California, its breeding range extends east into the foothills of the Sierra Nevada (Beedy and Hamilton 1999).
 It is a summer resident in northeastern California, occurring regularly only at Tule Lake, but has bred some years as far south as Honey Lake and in the marshes of the Klamath Basin in Siskiyou and Modoc counties (Zeiner et al. 1990).
-In the southern deserts, it is found regularly only in Antelope Valley, Los Angeles County.
 In winter, it becomes more widespread along the central coast and San Francisco Bay area (Grinnell and Miller 1944; McCaskie et al. 1979; Garrett and Dunn 1981).